innate2adaptive/Decombinator-Tools/README.md

     ```
     mkdir Scratch/DCRExample
     ```
-* Next you will need to modify step 6 labelled in the job script `testdatajob.sh`, replacing `<user-id>` with your own user id.
+* Next, you will need to modify step 6 labelled in the job script `testdatajob.sh`, replacing `<user-id>` with your own user id.
 If you have named your output directory differently to `DCRExample`, this should also be changed in step 6.
-If you have named your conda environment differently to the example environment, this shop be changed in step 9 in the script.
+If you have named your conda environment differently from the example environment, this shop be changed in step 9 in the script.

 * After making these changes, submit your job:
    ```
-   qsub recipes/jobscripts/testdatajob.sh
+   qsub run_scripts/jobscripts/testdatajob.sh
    ```
 * You can monitor your job using the `qstat` command.
 The initial state should show `qw` when waiting in the queue, and `r` when the job is running.
 * The output of running the test data will be saved to `Scratch/DCRExample/files_from_job_<job_number>.tar.gz`.
 Extract your data, replacing `<job_number>` with your cluster job number, using: